al3xandr3/al3xandr3.github.io/_posts/2016-03-07-setting-goals-planning-and-executing.md

 The Goals depend on 2 main factors:

 - The type of business, product, market. (example: e-commerce goals are different than SaaS goals)
 - The phase (or the goal) the company is in right now.
-Example: startups goals are different than a mature company goals, do we need more users now, or instead we have enought users, but we need revenue?
+Example: startups goals are different than a mature company goals, do we need more users now, or instead we have enough users, but we need revenue?

 Metrics should cover the customer life-cycle stages, look at how a user interacts with the product/service, from finding the product all the way to buying something (depending on type of business) and create a funnel that looks at each of the stages, typically: acquisition > activation > retention (and churn) > revenue.